 Toys and personal possessions should not be brought into school unless for a specific project or on a designated day.
 If toys or cards are seen inappropriately in school they will be taken from your child and returned to you at the end of the day.
-Jewellery should not be worn in school although we will accept small studs and watches.
+Jewellery should not be worn in school although we will accept small studs and watches, except for smart watches with camera and recording features.
 These are worn at the owners risk and the school will not be held responsible for the actions of third parties.